Python 3, an Illustrated Tour Transcripts

 0:00 Pep 465 introduced what's called the matrix multiplication operator this came out in Python 3.5,

-0:08 from the pep we read: in numerical code there are two important operations, which compete for use of Python's asterisk operator
+0:08 from the PEP we read: in numerical code there are two important operations, which compete for use of Python's asterisk operator

 0:16 element wise multiplication and matrix multiplication.
 Here's an example of doing matrix multiplication.